 Although it is usual for a USEBIO file to represent an entire event, sometimes it is useful to produce a file for a partly completed event, particularly for an event that takes place over an extended period of time.
 This allows the partial results to be displayed, or the early results used to update a rating system as soon as possible.
 To achieve this, each part of the event which is to be reported separately (usually one, but possibly more than one, session) should be treated as an event in itself.

-In addition, the overall results should be output as an additional event, with a file containing the CLUB element, the EVENT element and its simple child elements and a PARTICIPANTS element with the final results, but with no BOARD or MATCH elements.
+In addition, the overall results can be output as an additional event, with a file containing the CLUB element, the EVENT element and its simple child elements and a PARTICIPANTS element with the final results, but with no BOARD or MATCH elements.
 Depending on the procedure for awarding Master Points, these may be awarded for the individual sessions or only in the final results file.

-Note that as above USEBIO does not define the policy for if and when carry forward values should be used in the individual session files, though if they are used they must be recorded in the relevant CARRY_FORWARD elements.
+Note that USEBIO does not define the policy for if and when carry forward values should be used in the individual session files, though if they are used they must be recorded in the relevant CARRY_FORWARD elements.

-In USEBIO 1.2 there is no method for linking these separate files to indicate that they all belong to the same physical event.
-Doubtless the event DESCRIPTION will be used to indicate this.
+In USEBIO there is no defined method for linking these separate files to indicate that they all belong to the same physical event.

 (For EBU affiliated events which do this, there is a policy of setting the element P2P_CHARGE_CODE for the individual sessions and for the overall results so that the overall event is correctly charged for and graded.)

-In USEBIO 1.3 the RESULTS_TYPE element should be used to define what part of an event is being reported in the USEBIO file, as described in section 2.2.7
+In USEBIO 1.4 the RESULTS_TYPE element may be used to define what part of an event is being reported in the USEBIO file, as described in section 2.2.7 and the OVERALL_RESULTS element, described in section 2.2.8,should be used to identify if partial results are be reported.

 Live “in-play” results